KRakeesh04/s1/src/content/docs/mechanics/dynamics/02-2d-kinematics-of-rigid-body.md

 ### Instantaneous centre of rotation

-The point that has zero velocity at a particular instant of time.
+The point that has $0$ velocity at a particular instant of time.
 This point might be changing throughout the motion.
 Denoted by $I$.

 It can be imagined that the object is momentarily having a pure rotation about